akpw/Obj-C-FusionTables/README.md

 @end
 ````

-This way things are more flexible, letting you implement the delegate where it makes sense in your app rather than going into parametrising or subclassing the ```FTTable``` class.
+This way things are more flexible, letting you implement the delegate where it makes sense in your app rather than going into parametrising / subclassing the ```FTTable``` class.
 A similar approach is used for other Obj-C-FusionTables core classes such as ````FTStyle```` and ````FTTemplate````.

 A simple way to learn about implementing specific delagates is to look at the sample project.
-While obviously it requires some level of the [Fusion Tables API](https://developers.google.com/fusiontables/docs/v1/reference/) knowledge, the Objective-C part of it as quite straightforward.
+While obviously it requires some level of the [Fusion Tables API](https://developers.google.com/fusiontables/docs/v1/reference/) knowledge itself, the Objective-C part of it as quite straightforward.
 A quick code sample:

 ````
 // Sample Fusion Table Title